jbsorley/Jessica-Sorley/README.md

 I've spent 18 years building systems — for brands, for teams, for how organizations make meaning at scale.
 The through line has always been the same: design the structure so the right thing can happen without you in the room.

 That instinct is what pulled me into AI.
-Not as a tool to go faster, but as a medium for building things that didn't exist before — platforms, agents, and experiences that extend human capacity rather than replace human judgment.
+Not as a tool to go faster, but as a medium for building things that didn't exist before — platforms, agents, and experiences that extend human comprehension rather than replace human judgment.

 I'm now building at the intersection of systems design, AI, and what I'd call advancement infrastructure: tools that help people think more clearly, act more intentionally, and navigate complexity with more of themselves intact.